qupath/qupath-docs/docs/tutorials/density_maps.md

 - **Num hotspots** -- This defines the *maximum* number of hotspots within the selected region (or full image).
 If the region is too small, a smaller number of hotspots may be returned.
 - **Min object count** -- This can be used to exclude areas containing few objects from consideration, to avoid generating spurious hotspots that are really just due to outliers.
 - **Density peaks only** -- In theory, one might expect a hotspot to be a 'peak' in the density map, where the density is higher than in surrounding pixels.
-In practice, the mighest density within any region might not be a peak (because the peak is outside the region).
+In practice, the highest density within any region might not be a peak (because the peak is outside the region).
 On the other hand, removing the peak criterion could result in multiple hotspots being generated within a single large, high-density region.
 This option allows you to toggle whether a peak criterion is used or not.
 - **Delete existing hotspots** -- This is handy when running the command multiple times, such as when tweaking parameters.
 It removes only hotspots with the same classification as the new hotspots being created.

 :::{figure} images/density_map_hotspots.jpg